thassin/vuejs-withoutbuildstep-deno-tailwind-examples/README.md

 5. Run `./_bundle.sh` to build typescript code and update `wwwroot` directory.
 6. Run `./_test.sh` to start a Deno test www-server on localhost port 8888.
 7. Start a web browser and go to address `http://localhost:8888`.

+## About examples

+The examples are based on the [blog article](https://krowemoh.com/devlog/using-vue-without-a-build-step.html), covering the two alternate programming styles in Vue:

+- `example1_people_optionsAPI` uses [OptionsAPI](https://vuejs.org/api/options-state), and it bundles the Vue javascript code into `scripts.js` file.
+- `example2_people_compositionAPI` uses [CompositionAPI](https://vuejs.org/api/composition-api-setup.html), and it uses Vue as a separate javascript module.